 Urban Ashes® transforms the raw reclaimed de-nailed timbers, carefully deconstructed from abandoned homes and buildings in the Detroit Metro Area, once slated for the landfill, into fine picture frames and home goods.
 While absorbing countless stories and rich histories for decades, these old growth timbers quietly provided the shelter for their Detroit families and companies.
 Unfortunately, tens of thousands of homes now stand abandoned in Detroit and that does not even address the abandoned commercial buildings.
 However, we are working to give this rare wood another life.
 “Re-born” as the Detroit De-Nailed™ Collection.

-Wood - Urban salvaged wood sourced from Southeast Michigan
+Wood - Urban salvaged and de-constructed wood sourced from Southeast Michigan

-Finishes - Hand applied milk pant & a petroleum-free linseed oil
+Finishes - Hand applied milk paint & a petroleum-free linseed oil

 Glass - Manufactured in Michigan